umn-asr/iron_fixture_extractor/README.md

   ought exist and be available in Rails context via a Railtie.
 They would simply wrap the capabilities of Fe's extract, load_db, and rebuild method.
 * If you give a non-string arg to .extract, the manifest should resolve the .extract_code to be a bunch of look-ups by primary key ala [Post.find(1),Comment.find(2)].
+* The output of each of the main commands should be meaningful, aka, make extractor implement a sensible .to_s and .inspect
+* load_db should error if Rails.env or RAILS_ENV is defined and set to
+  production

 ## Contributing
+To run test cases:

+    # clone or fork repo
+    cd iron_fixture_extractor
+    rake # runs test cases

+Help on the missing features above would be much appreciated per the usual github approach:

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)